uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

 If you have any questions or get stuck as you work through this exercise, please ask the instructor for assistance.

-Outline:
-- Summarize feedback from all responses to a single free-form survey question.
-- Use different prompt strategies to customize the summary by using, personas, examples, tone, vocabulary level, and voice.
-- Explore the usefulness of NotebookLM citations, in particular how they take you to the passages in the document that they used to support their summary of information.
-This is a very useful verification tool.

 ## Learning goals

 By the end of this activity, you will be able to: